adityaarakeri/super-scripts/scripts/Youtube_Channel_Tracker/README.md

 Pretty obvious, the name of the channel you want to track, set the value for that at line 25.

+## External modules required
+- win10toast
+- pyttsx3

+Run the command ```pip install -r requirements.txt``` to install all these dependencies.

 You are good to go!